SLW Ranch: Witwer family

 As the sons became more active in the cattle operations, Harvey Witwer Sr. retired from ranching and entered politics in Weld County.
 In 1933 he was elected County Treasurer, an office he held until his death in 1942.

 Stow married Clara Steele in 1926.
 They raised three children on the ranch, Joy (Witwer) Thomson, Carol (Witwer) Worth and Stow Witwer Jr..
-Stow Sr and his family operated the ranch until his death in 1991.
+Stow Sr operated the ranch until his death in 1991 and his descendants still maintain and operate the business.

 Harvey Jr. married Marion Giddings and they had two daughters, Julie (Witwer) Shade and Linda (Witwer) Bonnett.

 Mary Frances married Alexander McLeish and they had twin sons, Doug and Don McLeish.

 Opening in 2022 and located within the Hutchison Family Stockyards Event Center, the Stow L. Witwer Memorial Show Arena will honor the Witwer family’s legendary history with the National Western Stock Show.

+In 2024 the ranch celebrated 125 years of continuous operation with the fifth generation actively involved with management and oversight of the property.